 What surprised me the most about Hanoi is just how beautiful it is.
 A city of treelined boulevards, lakes and ancient architectural gems that remain modern-day reminders of Vietnam’s fascinating history.
 Hanoi experienced the tragedies of many wars including the Chinese, the French, and of course the Vietnam (American) war – and all left their mark on lovely Hanoi.

 Having said this, much of the city escaped bombing during the horrendous period of perhaps the most famous war, the Vietnam/American war, so its streets and buildings evoke the city’s rich history.
 Over a period of four days, we easily enjoyed some of Hanoi’s best sites and, like many visitors to the city, the architecture from 100 years of French influence was a highlight for us.

 The area around The Presidential Palace was one of our favourite to walk around, not least of all because of the beautiful tree-lined path leading to the building that is at the other end of the city’s historical scale – the Ho Chi Minh Stilt House.

 Constructed in the gardens of the Presidential Palace, this simple structure does not even have a kitchen and, when you consider the risk of bombings at the time, it seems unfathomable that Ho Chi Minh could sleep well here.
 In a true testament to his humble background and sincere agenda, ‘Uncle Ho’ refused to live in grand surrounds while so many of his countrymen suffered.

 The Hanoi Hilton – or Hoa Lo Prison – is just one example.
 It is incredibly haunting, but is a Hanoi do not miss.
 While it was the Americans who gave the sarcastic reference to a brand known more for its comfortable or luxury hotels, the prison today focuses on the Vietnamese revolutionaries who were sentenced and sometimes even executed here during the French reign.
 There are dummies that highlight how emaciated the prisoners were, and some even depict children; original tiny dungeon linked cells, and placards to tell the revolutionary story from the Vietnamese point of view.

 Related article: Sights, Smells and Sounds of Hanoi

 Old Quarter, where the streets date back to the 13th century, has a long history and is a great way to get an idea of the how Hanoians have traded with each other over hundreds, if not thousands, of years.

 We stayed at the Somerset Grand Hanoi apartments, situated right next to the ‘Hanoi Hilton’ (the jail!).
-Although fabulously located and a great mid-range option, for couples enjoying a romantic getaway or Hanoi honeymoon, you can not go past the Sofitel Legend Metropole Hanoi.
-One of Asia’s finest heritage hotels, the Sofitel Legend Metropole oozes old-world romance and is located just steps from Hanoi’s French Quarter and the famous Opera House.
-Truly one of the world’s great hotels, and an absolute must for any special occasion visit to Vietnam.
+Although fabulously located and a great mid-range option, for couples enjoying a romantic getaway or Hanoi honeymoon, you can not go past the Sofitel Legend Metropole Hanoi if you are honeymooning in Hanoi and want something special.

 The simplicity of fresh ingredients and herbs makes Vietnamese cuisine a favourite for many and we loved eating our way around the country’s capital.
 Restaurants were so affordable we would often order a range of dishes that we had never tried or heard of before.
 The interesting thing about Vietnam is that visitors usually eat and enjoy the same meals that locals do – the famous Pho is one of the most popular dishes for breakfast for Vietnamese!

 Top sites include (but are not limited to) The Old Quarter, The French Quarter, Vietnamese Museum of Ethnology, The Temple of Literature, Hoa Lo Prison.
 You can easily do all of these on a four day visit